 The Slingbox PRO-HD has a unique shape that makes its presence known when placed in your home theater setup (or next to the TV).
 That the shape has no real impact on what it does doesn’t matter.

 Setting up the Slingbox PRO-HD is no more complex than that of setting up a DVD player — although there are more steps to take.
 An Internet connection of 1.5 Mbps uploading is a requirement in order for the video signal to have enough “oomph” to travel as a HD signal.
 Other than that, everything needed is supplied with the Slingbox.
+To get everything you need to enter the UHD HDR world, click the Sony UBP X700 review.

 Before we go into details, here’s the basic procedure.
 You’ll output the video from a video source device — a cable box or satellite receiver or a digital video recorder that has been connected to a TV signal.
 Video source devices such as DVD players and Blu-ray players and the like can be used as well, although the fact that there’s a disc that must be inserted or removed makes them less useful in this context.
 So for practical purposes, let’s stay with either “live” TV or recorded video.